Thursday, May 30, 2024

 • SP/SF Kurtosis: 9.4649

-Comparison: The kurtosis value for adjusted sale price is around 1.02213, close to a normal distribution with moderate tailedness.
+Comparison: The kurtosis value for the adjusted sale price is around 1.02213, indicating a normal distribution with moderate tail heaviness.

 Contrast: However, the SP/SF kurtosis value of 9.4649 suggests a highly peaked distribution or heavy tails, indicating a departure from normality and the potential presence of outliers or extreme values.